The poster submission deadline has been extended to June 27.

 - No revisions can be made after the poster submission deadline (June 27, 2019).

 - Posters generally may not be withdrawn once submitted.
 The absolute deadline for poster withdrawal is September 20.

 - The submitted poster will be displayed as-is at the annual meeting, although updates on results may be communicated during presentation of the poster.

 - Posters should be written in clear and concise English, so that reviewers are able to focus solely on the merits of the submission.
 We encourage non-English-speaking authors to have their posters checked for grammar and spelling prior to submission.

-- The presenting author must be currently practicing in a low- or middle-income country.
+- The presenting author must be currently practicing in a Low- or Middle Income Country (view list of eligible countries).
 It is assumed that the presenting author will have adequate command of English to present and to respond to questions.

 back to top

-- The posters will be presented on Sunday evening, during which time the presenters will stand beside their poster (displayed on a screen) and interact with attendees.
+- Select submissions will be presented on Sunday evening, during which time the presenters will stand beside their poster (displayed on a screen) and interact with attendees.